-Students will be held financially liable for the fines imposed by the Fire Department, applicable expenses (clean up, recharging a fire extinguisher, etc.) in addition to possible University sanctions.
+Students will be held financially liable for the fines imposed by the Fire Department and other first responders, applicable expenses (clean up, recharging a fire extinguisher, etc.) in addition to possible University sanctions.

 B12.
 FIREWORKS, EXPLOSIVES, WEAPONS & OTHER DANGEROUS ITEMS Values: Community, Personal Development, Integrity